Competitive caching with machine learned advice

-\paragraph{Competitive analysis} To obtain worst-case guarantees for an online algorithm (that must make decisions as each element arrives), we compare its performance to that of an offline optimum (that has the benefit of hindsight).
-Let $\sigma$ be the input sequence of elements for a particular online decision making problem, $\cost_A(\sigma)$ be the cost incurred by an offline algorithm $A$ on this input, and $\cost^{\star}(\sigma)$ be the cost incurred by the optimal offline algorithm.
+\paragraph{Competitive analysis.} To obtain worst-case guarantees for an online algorithm (that must make decisions as each element arrives), we compare its performance to that of an offline optimum (that has the benefit of hindsight).
+Let $\sigma$ be the input sequence of elements for a particular online decision-making problem, $\cost_A(\sigma)$ be the cost incurred by an online algorithm $\mathcal{A}$ on this input, and $\opt(\sigma)$ be the cost incurred by the optimal offline algorithm.
 Then algorithm $\mathcal{A}$ has competitive ratio $\textsc{cr}$ if for all sequences $\sigma$,

 If the algorithm $\mathcal{A}$ is randomized then $\cost_{\mathcal{A}}(\sigma)$ corresponds to the expected cost of the algorithm in input $\sigma$ where the expectation is taken over the randomness of the algorithm.

-\paragraph{The Caching Problem} The caching (or online paging) problem considers a system with two levels of memory: a slow memory of size $m$, and a fast memory of size $k$.
+\paragraph{The Caching Problem.} The caching (or online paging) problem considers a system with two levels of memory: a slow memory of size $m$ and a fast memory of size $k$.
 A caching algorithm is faced with a sequence of requests for elements.
 If the requested element is in the fast memory, a {\em cache hit} occurs and the algorithm can satisfy the request at no cost.
-If the requested item is not in the fast memory, a {\em cache miss} occurs, the algorithm fetches the item from the slow memory, and places it in the fast memory before satisfying the request.
-If the fast memory is full, then one of the items must be evicted.
+If the requested element is not in the fast memory, a {\em cache miss} occurs, the algorithm fetches the element from the slow memory, and places it in the fast memory before satisfying the request.
+If the fast memory is full, then one of the elements must be evicted.
 The eviction strategy forms the core of the problem.
 The goal is to find an eviction policy that results in the fewest number of cache misses.

-It is well known that the optimal offline algorithm at time $t$ evicts the element from the cache that will arrive the furthest in the future; this is typically referred in the literature as B\'el\'ady's optimal replacement paging algorithm \cite{Belady1966}.
+It is well known that the optimal offline algorithm at time $t$ evicts the element from the cache that will arrive the furthest in the future; this is typically referred to in the literature as B\'el\'ady's optimal replacement paging algorithm \cite{Belady1966}.
 On the other hand, without the benefit of foresight, any deterministic caching algorithm achieves a competitive ratio of $\Omega(k)$, and any randomized caching algorithm achieves a competitive ratio of $\Omega(\log k)$~\cite{Motwani1995}.

-\subsection{OMLA Definition}
+\subsection{OMLA Definition.}